malinlarsson/courses/r_programming/1611/Exercises/Loops.md

 	</details>
 <br>

-3. Create a data frame that contains 3 columns, 2 numeric and 1
-    character vector.
-The length of the vectors does not matter.
-Make a loop structure that have the ability to report without you giving the column numbers report the total number of characters if the it is a character vector and report the mean if it is a numeric vector.
+3. Create a data frame with two numeric and one character vector.
+Write a loop that loops over the columns and reports the mean of the column if it is numeric and the total number of characters if it’s a character vector.

 	<details>
 	<summary>:key: Click to see how</summary>
 	<pre>